-Here we come up with another post covering thirty essential Linux questions and answers for freshers.
+Greetings!
+Today, we are listing down thirty essential Linux questions every beginner should know.
 It’s our attempt to unravel the core Linux areas so that even a beginner can feel a bit confident during a faceoff in a Linux interview.

 But you shouldn’t worry, just try to make the most out of the remaining time.
 And read all the essential Linux questions mentioned in this post.
-We’ve tried adding the gist of all important Linux concepts into this Linux tutorial.
+We’ve tried adding the gist of all important Linux concepts and commands into this tutorial.

-Now, you can proceed for reading the essential Linux questions and answers.
-More importantly, you would be aware of the pattern of questions asked during technical interviews.
+Now, you can proceed to read the most important Linux interview questions and answers.
+And get aware of the latest trends in Linux interviews.

 The popularity of Linux is mainly because of the following reasons.

-3. It accompanies with an immense amount of libraries and utilities.
+- It is accompanied by an immense amount of libraries and utilities.

 Ans.
 The core of the Linux operating system is Kernel.
 It is broken down into Shell, Command, Script, and Terminal.
 Shell is the Command Line Interpreter.

 A Command is an instruction given to the Computer by the user to perform a task.
-A Script is a collection of commands stored in a file, and Terminal is the CLI.
+A Script is a collection of commands stored in a file, and the terminal is the CLI.

 It is used mainly to load the Linux operating system into main memory so that it can begin its operations.

 Ans.
-All files have its description stored in a structure called “inode”.
-It stores information about the size of the file, access and modification times, file permissions and so on.
+All files have their description stored in a structure called “inode”.
+It stores information about the size of the file, access and modification times, file permissions, and so on.

-In addition to above, it also holds the pointer to the data blocks of the files.
+In addition to the above, it also holds the pointer to the data blocks of the files.

 Ans.
 A swap space is a certain amount of space used by Linux to temporarily hold some programs that are running concurrently.